Khánh Hòa province: Infrastructure

-Khánh Hòa is located along Vietnam's main north-south transport corridors.
+Khánh Hòa is located along Vietnam's main north–south transport corridors.
 National Road 1 and the North–South Railway run through the province.
 All Reunification Express trains as well as some local trains stop at Nha Trang Railway Station.

 As a coastal province featuring several natural deep water bays, Khánh Hòa has what is needed to develop its deep-water seaports.
 Nha Trang Port (a tourist and cargo port) and Dốc Lết Port (a shipbuilding and logistics port) are now in use.
 Vân Phong Port, a megaproject intended to be developed in Vân Phong Bay by a consortium of Japanese corporations (with Sumitomo as the leading investor) with an estimated investment of US$15 billion, is in progress.
 On completion, this deep sea port will be capable of handling ships up to 100,000 tonnes and 100 million tonnes of loaded/unloaded cargo per annum.

-Cam Ranh International Airport is located in the south of the province and is one of Vietnam's busiest airports.
+Cam Ranh International Airport is located in the south of the province.